Gel electrophoresis: Physical basis

-Electrophoresis is a process that enables the sorting of molecules based on size.
-Using an electric field, molecules (such as DNA) can be made to move through a gel made of agarose or polyacrylamide.
-The electric field consists of a negative charge at one end which pushes the molecules through the gel, and a positive charge at the other end that pulls the molecules through the gel.
+Electrophoresis is a process that enables the sorting of molecules based on charge, size, or shape.
+Using an electric field, molecules such as DNA can be made to move through a gel made of agarose or polyacrylamide.
+The electric field consists of a negative charge at one end which pushes the molecules through the gel and a positive charge at the other end that pulls the molecules through the gel.
 The molecules being sorted are dispensed into a well in the gel material.
 The gel is placed in an electrophoresis chamber, which is then connected to a power source.
 When the electric field is applied, the larger molecules move more slowly through the gel while the smaller molecules move faster.
 The different sized molecules form distinct bands on the gel.

 The term "gel" in this instance refers to the matrix used to contain, then separate the target molecules.
 In most cases, the gel is a crosslinked polymer whose composition and porosity are chosen based on the specific weight and composition of the target to be analyzed.
-When separating proteins or small nucleic acids (DNA, RNA, or oligonucleotides) the gel is usually composed of different concentrations of acrylamide and a cross-linker, producing different sized mesh networks of polyacrylamide.
+When separating proteins or small nucleic acids (DNA, RNA, or oligonucleotides), the gel is usually composed of different concentrations of acrylamide and a cross-linker, producing different sized mesh networks of polyacrylamide.
 When separating larger nucleic acids (greater than a few hundred bases), the preferred matrix is purified agarose.
-In both cases, the gel forms a solid, yet porous matrix.
+In both cases, the gel forms a solid yet porous matrix.
 Acrylamide, in contrast to polyacrylamide, is a neurotoxin and must be handled using appropriate safety precautions to avoid poisoning.
-Agarose is composed of long unbranched chains of uncharged carbohydrates without cross-links resulting in a gel with large pores allowing for the separation of macromolecules and macromolecular complexes.
+Agarose is composed of long unbranched chains of uncharged carbohydrates without cross-links, resulting in a gel with large pores allowing for the separation of macromolecules and macromolecular complexes.

 Electrophoresis refers to the electromotive force (EMF) that is used to move the molecules through the gel matrix.
 By placing the molecules in wells in the gel and applying an electric field, the molecules will move through the matrix at different rates, determined largely by their mass when the charge-to-mass ratio (Z) of all species is uniform.
-However, when charges are not all uniform the electrical field generated by the electrophoresis procedure will cause the molecules to migrate differentially according to charge.
-Species that are net positively charged will migrate towards the cathode which is negatively charged (because this is an electrolytic rather than galvanic cell), whereas species that are net negatively charged will migrate towards the positively charged anode.
+However, when charges are not uniform, the electrical field generated by the electrophoresis procedure will cause the molecules to migrate differentially according to charge.
+Species that are net positively charged will migrate towards the cathode (which is negatively charged because this is an electrolytic rather than galvanic cell), whereas species that are net negatively charged will migrate towards the positively charged anode.
 Mass remains a factor in the speed with which these non-uniformly charged molecules migrate through the matrix toward their respective electrodes.